 This suggestion is specifically for other bloggers or online business owners.
-As I talked about in this blog post, QuickBooks Self-Employed is the tool I use to manage my blog finances.
+QuickBooks Self-Employed.
 My QuickBooks account is connected to my blog bank account and PayPal account, so it helps me to categorize each transaction and logs them as either a business expense or business income.
 That way, at the end of the year, I use QuickBooks, in conjunction with TurboTax Self-Employed, to make filing my taxes super easy.

-I was able to snag a free subscription to QuickBooks Self-Employed when I used TurboTax Self-Employed to file my taxes, so hopefully, they run a similar deal each year.
-If not, this is still a tool I would happily pay for!
+I was able to snag a free subscription to QuickBooks Self-Employed when I used TurboTax Self-Employed to file my taxes!

 A spreadsheet might seem a bit old school compared to the other tools on this list, but it’s still one I rely on monthly to manage my budget.
 In my spreadsheet, I have a list of all my expenses.
 I start with fixed expenses, such as housing, insurance, internet, car payment, etc. Then I move onto variable expenses such as groceries, eating out, gas, etc. I have these expenses each month, but the numbers change from month to month.
 In the first column, I list my ideal budget.
 This is what I aim to spend on each category each month.
 Following that column, I have an additional column for each month.
 This is where I plug in what I actually spent that month so I can see how well I stuck to my budget.